xkegas/discord-together-bot/README.md

 - discord-together npm i discord-together <- paste this to the terminal

 You must only change token bot to your discord token bot https://discord.com/developers/ (select or create application click on bot and copy bot token)<br>
-You can change the prefix or command name, etc. but it's up to you
+You can change the prefix or command name, etc. but it's up to you <br>

+If you don't know how to run bot type <i>node index.js<i> in your terminal